edwardyoon/heimdallr/README.md

 Heimdallr is a large-scale chat application server inspired LINE+ chat service architecture, written in Scala language based on Akka's actor model.
 It provides fault-tolerance and reliable scale-out options based on Redis Pubsub to support expansion from proof-of-concept to enterprise-ready solutions.
 This project is licensed Apache License v2.0. https://www.apache.org/licenses/LICENSE-2.0.txt

+## Architecture

+It consists of HTTP Server, ChatRoomActor, and UserActor.
+Each ChatRoom can be distributed across multiple servers.
+To synchronize the message among server, we uses Redis PubSub.
+UserActor is created per every websocket client.

 <p align="center">
   <img width="75%" src="https://github.com/edwardyoon/Heimdallr/blob/master/project/architecture.png?raw=true">
 </p>